By Rolfe Larson and Adam Brock, Joining Vision and Action

 Collaboration Is Better!

 Many of our subscribers voiced a preference for collaboration.
-Aaron E-J’s opinion is that “collaboration is a way better model for development (in most cases) then competition.
+Aaron E-J’s opinion is that “collaboration is a way better model for development (in most cases) than competition.
 Whereas competition goes down to the bottom line – who can present the best instead of what actually is best – collaboration does not worry about what individual or company can dominate and instead focuses on what ideas, actions and products best suit a given need.”

 Paul Lamb then suggested, “What might be more useful are collaboration events where social entrepreneurs, investors, experts, and others explore synergies and partnership opportunities.”
 He further notes, “In many of the SE classes I teach, entrepreneurs often discover commonalities and ways they can partner with and assist each other.
 In setting them up as competitors, this is much less likely to occur.”

-Kevin Jones wrote in to say that “collaboration has a cost and startups sometimes or usually can’t afford it broadly but can afford it strategically as they drive toward their explicit milestones and deep goals.”
+Kevin Jones wrote to say that “collaboration has a cost and startups sometimes or usually can’t afford it broadly but can afford it strategically as they drive toward their explicit milestones and deep goals.”

 Hey, Don’t Give up on Competitions!

-Hannah Pechan, Director at Social Enterprise Alliance-Nashville, counters “there’s a place for both competition and collaboration.
+Hannah Pechan, Director at Social Enterprise Alliance-Nashville, counters “There’s a place for both competition and collaboration.
 Running a competition is a time-finite project.
 In contrast, fostering continued collaboration is an ongoing commitment.
 I agree that collaboration is important as there is, of course, more work to be done than just a single winner can accomplish.”
 She adds: “It’s not an either/or approach, it’s a both/and, in which competitions help to spur on a few very needed winners (and I would argue, the movement as a whole) and collaboration works to raise the tide and create more widespread progress.”

 Paul Lamb gets the final word: “I’m not advocating that we get rid of competitions altogether, but that we look at other creative ways to bring our community together and help lift each other up.”

 Adam Brock and Rolfe Larson are Denver-based social enterprise advisors for Joining Vision And Action (formerly JVA Consulting).
-They help organizations achieve greater impact and financial sustainability, typically through market research, feasibility studies and business plans.
+They help organizations achieve greater impact and financial sustainability, typically through market research, feasibility studies, and business plans.
 Their new suite of affordable SE consulting products is called the Social Enterprise Navigator series.